romeerez/orchid-orm/docs/src/guide/where.md

 `jsonPath` operator: compare a column value under a given JSON path with the provided value.

-Value can be of any type to compare with JSON value, or it can be a sub-query or a raw expression.
+Value can be of any type to compare with JSON value, or it can be a sub-query or a raw SQL expression.

 ```ts
 db.table.where({